| LAW ENFORCEMENT, RULES OF THE ROADOverview. The majority of roadways along the TransAmerica Trail are seldom patrolled because of

 among bicyclists ranged to 90%.
 The study recommended a comprehensive enforcement program

+with emphasis on public acceptance of the regulations.
 At the heart of enforcement is judicial support.
 A frequent reason given by enforcement

 agencies to explain lack of enforcement was the lack of support afforded the arresting